Standard Model Theory for the FCC-ee Tera-Z stage: The MBnumerics project

 where

-From these definitions it follows that the functions $\CF(x)$ and $\CU(x)$ are homogeneous in the Feynman parameters $x_{i}$.
-The function $\CU(x)$ is of degree $L$ and the function $\CF(x)$ is of degree $L+1$.
-The functions $\CU(x)$ and $\CF(x)$ are also known as Symanzik polynomials.
+The functions $\CF(x)$ and $\CU(x)$ are homogeneous in the Feynman parameters $x_{i}$.
+The function $\CU(x)$ has degree $L$, while $\CF(x)$ depends on the invariants composed of the external momenta and on the propagator masses.
+It is of degree $L+1$.
+The $\CF(x)$ and $\CU(x)$ are known as Symanzik polynomials.